skyfielders/python-skyfield/skyfield/documentation/searches.rst

-Once we have learned to compute the value we are interested in and have plotted its behavior, there are three steps to solving for the dates on which it occurs:
+Once we have learned to compute the value we are interested in and have plotted its behavior, there are only three tasks involved in launching a search for the dates on which it occurs:

 1. Define a function of time returning an integer that changes each time the circumstance occurs.